Alanaktion/feedle/README.md

 # Requirements

-PHP 7.1 or higher with the SimpleXML extension, and a MySQL database.
-Yarn/NPM is required to compile the static assets.
+PHP 7.2 or higher with the SimpleXML extension, and a MySQL database.
+NPM is required to compile the static assets.

 # Setup